xshahbazintel/kube6/FRR/README.md

 ## Update the below values in the setup-bgp.sh

-add BGP peers in the PEERS array e.g. The values in the array can be IPv4 or IPv6 address
+add BGP peers in the PEERS array, The values in the array can be IPv4 or IPv6 address e.g.

 export PEERS=(fd74:ca9b:3a09:868c:10:9:65:1 fd74:ca9b:3a09:868c:10:9:65:2)